YavinOwens/Data-Quality-Review-System-GenAi/interactive-architecture-document-c4.md

 | Escalation thresholds | Standardise when humans must review |
 | Production tracing | Connect live incidents to reproducible evidence |

-MLflow’s recent GenAI direction emphasizes tracing, evaluation, and feedback capture across the lifecycle, which aligns well with these governance needs [web:34][web:35][web:47].
+MLflow’s recent GenAI direction emphasizes tracing, evaluation, and feedback capture across the lifecycle, which aligns well with these governance needs.

 ---